-Examinations will normally be limited to a maximum of two hours duration.
+Face to face examinations will normally be limited to a maximum of two hours duration.
 Unless alternative examination arrangement have been made, no examination shall be of more than three hours duration.

 There is a mandatory ten minute reading time for each examination in addition to the duration of the examination.
 During reading time you may:

 - use this time is to think, plan and organise your response to the examination paper